 In my opinion, the orange with a straw was a clear indication of what consumers could expect.
 It lent a natural association to ‘pure’ and ‘freshness’.
 Replacing this imagery with a glass of orange juice, led consumers to question if the formula had indeed changed.

 It must also be said that this could have also swung in the other direction.
 Consumers could have loved the new design just as much as they did the advertising campaign that ran in parallel.

 What we have learned however, is that we need to talk to our most loyal customers before significant alterations are made.
-This would not only help eliminate dissatisfaction or confusion but also prove to be cost efficient.
+This would not only help assess viability, but, also eliminate dissatisfaction, confusion and wastage of resources.

 Peter Arnell, CEO of the creative agency behind the redesign, in a speech explaining the company’s intention:

 Image Credits – nytimes.com